-In 2014 participants could compete for their share of the EUR 300,000 prize pool including e.g. cash prizes, technical support, data packages, and business incubation.
+In 2014 the prize pool had a total value of EUR 300,000 including e.g. cash prizes, technical support, data packages, and business incubation.

-The overall winner - the Copernicus Master - will be selected from the winners of all Challenges (except for the winner of the Best Service Challenge) and will receive an additional cash prize of EUR 20,000.
+The overall winner - the Copernicus Master - was selected from the winners of all Challenges (except for the winner of the Best Service Challenge) and was awarded an additional cash prize of EUR 20,000.
 Moreover, the overall winner will benefit from a substantial satellite data quota worth EUR 60,000 made available with financial support by the European Commission.

 Best Service Challenge